ritikamotwani/Go-CLI/README.md

 After cloning the repo, go to the project's directory (HelloWorld) and run:

+One Time Commands:

 - go mod init HelloWorld
 - go build
 - go install HelloWorld

+After editing files to run the command again reflecting new changes, run:
+- go install HelloWorld to build the new version.

+<b> This project also uses to create binary files of the hello world files in different languages: https://github.com/go-bindata/go-bindata </b>

+After adding a new file in cmd/data for a new language To install that, run:

+1. go get -u github.com/go-bindata/go-bindata/...
+2. go-bindata data/

+Then install the module again.

 ## Usage